4LT/gif2spr/README.md

 Run `make package` to create a .zip archive containing executable, readme, and license agreements.

-Unsupported Features
+TODO
 --------------------

-* Multiple sequences, all images are placed in the same frame group.
-* GIF's local palettes.
+* Support for local palettes
-* GIF's disposal modes (entire image is re-drawn).
+* Disposal modes other than replace

 Source Code
 -----------